Our vision – for Huron County

 Our mission – over 700 biographies

-We have conducted research to compile biographical information on our Huron County fallen, including World War Two, World War One and other conflicts.
+We are conducting research to compile biographical information on our Huron County fallen, including World War Two, World War One and other conflicts.
 We continue to expand this content by reaching out to the families of our fallen and publish this information in accessible ways, including online content, community awareness and a local school outreach.

 This thought inspired a visit to a local website development company to do something unique online to attract support in the Hague for a visit to Goderich by H.R.H.
 Princess Margriet of the Netherlands.
 Sid and Jim met with company owner Patrick Nagle, who had served in the Canadian Army in his younger days, and from a prior career serving on the Hill in Ottawa, had a few useful connections to help bring together interested parties.